replaytv/colortv-docs/colortv/docs/tvOsSdk.md

 Unzip and open the folder, then navigate to the ColorTV framework folder.
 Included are both frameworks for simulator and actual devices.
 Use the framework from the tvos-device folder for production, **only** use the framework for simulator for testing.

 Click on your Application at the top-left side of Xcode and go to project settings.
-Select *General* and choose proper target, it name in most cases corresponds to name of your project.
+Select *General* and choose proper target, the name in most cases corresponds to name of your project.
 Then drag and drop the COLORAdFramework.framework directory into the **Embeded Binaries** section.

 ![Importing Framework](https://raw.githubusercontent.com/color-tv/colortv-docs/master/colortv/docs/images/add_framework_tvOS.gif)